 Before making matcha, try softening your whisk by dipping it hot water for a few seconds.
-You’ll have an easier to whisking your matcha.
+You’ll have an easier time whisking your matcha.

 Store it open air, or on a whisk holder.